mdferdousalam/resel-used-products-client/README.md

  # Used products and review market.

 Main Feature of this project is
-> - used mongodb
+> - used Admin Role and Dashboard
-> - used JWT
+> - used JWT and middlewire for rolebased user verify
-> - Used Firebase Authentication
+> - Used Firebase Authentication and hosting of this projct
-> - This project is solo service provider project
+> - This project is like reselling market
-> - Protected routing also used in this project
+> - Advertising options available for sellers and can delete products.